aelharrak/Fake-Placeholder/README.md

 # Fake-Placeholder
-The best way to manage your input/selectBox/Textarea  forms (Mobile and Desktop)
+The best way to manage your input/selectBox/Textarea  forms (Mobile and Desktop) Like Android 5.1 input style :)